dataforgoodfr/batch9_geowatchlabs-3-markets/README.md

 ### Goal

 Study the relationship between food price and food insecurity in Mauritania.

 ### Data sources

+#### FSMS

 Make sure to have `Mauritania FSMS data.zip` in your `$HOME`.
 The directory `Mauritania FSMS data` looks like this :